Pylons/pyramid_cookbook/docs/templates/customrendererxlsx.rst

 it, and return as an xlsx document.

 Let's define the template interface.
-Our templates will be plain python files placed into the project's xlsx subdirectory, with 2 functions defined:
+Our templates will be plain Python files placed into the project's ``xlsx`` subdirectory, with two functions defined:

   - ``get_header`` will return the table header cells
   - ``iterate_rows`` will yield the table rows